Is My Child Competitive for College?

 Only one of those improves outcomes.

-Get a real answer based on your student's profile.
+Get a real answer based on your child's actual profile.

 Competitiveness isn't something you calculate once.